 Wherever you’ve come from or are heading to, the deserts of Dubai are almost certainly going to be an incredible contrast.

-If you book a flight with a long stopover in Dubai, why not spend one of your nights in Dubai out amongst the sand dunes?
+If you book a flight with a stopover in Dubai, why not spend one of your nights in Dubai out amongst the sand dunes?
 Discover what life was once like for the inhabitants of this harshly beautiful area but with a dash of luxury thrown in.

-Where to stay on a Dubai stopover
+Where to stay on an overnight layover in Dubai

 The key to making the very most of your stopover in Dubai is to book yourself into one of the best hotels in Dubai, whether it’s just for a night or you fancy getting comfortable and staying for a few days.
 Not sure where to start your hotel search?
 If it’s the best stopover hotel in Dubai you’re looking for, then don’t skimp on luxury.
 Dukes The Palm is home to the iconic Dukes Bar plus it also has its own private beach for the ultimate relaxing getaway.
 What’s more, it also offers a whisky and cigar bar, a champagne and tea bar plus it is renowned for its mouth-wateringly delicious fusion food.
-All of this and just a stone’s throw from the Dubai Expo 2020.

 Relax and enjoy your long layover in Dubai